subhashis2204/AZ700Labs/ARM/readme.md

 You should see the connection state as **ESTABLISHED** for both directions.
 Additionaly, if you access the nginx web server on the on-prem VM from the spoke VMs, it should work, confirming end-to-end connectivity through the NVA and the VPN tunnel.

 ![alt text](./imges/ipsecsuccess.png)

+**Note** : _In the world of Software Defined Networking(SDN), the concept of next hop is that if we can transmit the traffic to a specific destination to that point, it will automatically route it to the correct destination since it knows the desired destination._